iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 ### Data input to CRF models

-Typically in CRF models, your input file should be in the following format:
+Typically in CRF models, our input file should be in the following format:

-`
-Bill CAPITALIZED noun
+`Bill CAPITALIZED noun`
-slept non-noun
+`slept non-noun`
-here LOWERCASE STOPWORD non-noun
+`here LOWERCASE STOPWORD non-noun`
-`

 That is, each line represents one token, and has the format: feature1 feature2 ... featureN label